 Christian or disciple: is there a difference?

-You have been hearing stories of a rabbi from Nazareth.
-Stories of him healing people of lifelong diseases, casting out demons, and teachings that are similar to what you hear in your synagogue yet radically different and provocative.
+Imagine yourself in the time of Jesus.
+You have been hearing stories of a rabbi from Nazareth—stories of him healing people of lifelong diseases, casting out demons, and teachings that are similar to what you hear in your synagogue yet radically different and provocative.

 One day Jesus comes to your area and you go to see and hear him.
 Everything you had heard about him only scratched the surface of the wonder of Jesus.
 You are drawn to him, yearning to learn from him and experience him.
 In time you become part of a group who are close to him.
 One evening Jesus spends the night alone and the next morning he appears before your group.
 You realise something special is about to happen.

-Now at this point ask yourself; how would you feel at this moment?
+One by one he is naming certain individuals from the group to be a select group of disciples.
+Now at this point ask yourself: how would you feel at this moment?
 Would you be hoping that he calls your name or not?
 Can you imagine yourself following Jesus as one of his disciples?

 Let’s imagine that Jesus is sitting in front of you.
 As you look into his eyes you realise that he knows everything about you, all that you have done, the secrets of your heart, what you think of him, how you have lived your life up to this point.
-Then Jesus poses this question: ‘have you counted the cost of following me?
-Have you died to yourself; submitted all your plans, dreams, desires, possessions and relationships to my will?
-Are you prepared to go anywhere, do anything, give up everything for me?’
+Then Jesus poses this question:

-I pose the above exercise because in our Western Christianity what it means to be a disciple of Jesus has been greatly watered down.
+How would you answer this question?
+I pose the above exercise because in our Western Christianity, what it means to be a disciple of Jesus has been greatly watered down.
 To grasp what it means to be a disciple of Jesus, let us consider a story.

 One day as Jesus was walking along the shore of the Sea of Galilee, he saw two brothers—Simon, also called Peter, and Andrew—throwing a net into the water, for they fished for a living.
 Jesus called out to them, ‘Come, follow me, and I will show you how to fish for people!’
 And they left their nets at once and followed him.
 A little farther up the shore he saw two other brothers, James and John, sitting in a boat with their father, Zebedee, repairing their nets.
 And he called them to come, too.
 They immediately followed him, leaving the boat and their father behind.
 (Matthew 4:18-21 NLT)